 When you sell any part of your company to one or more investors, you are selling yourself and a story.
 Your idea takes place in the future.
 The investors are betting on you; they are believing in you.

-Every executive wants to see the most relevant KPIs on a regular reporting basis because when major changes happen you need to be able to explain what happened, what it means and what you are going to improve.
+Every executive wants to see the most relevant key performance indicators on a regular reporting basis because when major changes happen you need to be able to explain what happened, what it means and what you are going to improve.

 Report what happened.
 Answers the question: Can we do better?
 By what measure?
 How?